JiriSlof/KnowledgeBase/MS Windows Desktop.md

 TBD

 ## Software Assurance
-Windows 11 Pro and Windows Enterprise LTSC 2021 licenses do not include Software Assurance.

 Windows 11 Enterprise includes Software Assurance which gives the following rights:
 - Virtual Desktop Access
   > Rights to access virtual machines hosted in a Virtual Desktop Infrastructure.